nosqlbench/nosqlbench-docs/site/content/nosqlbench/community.md

 If you think you have found a bug, please
-[[file a bug report](https://github.com/nosqlbench/nosqlbench/issues/new?labels=bug)] . nosqlbench is actively used within DataStax, and verified bugs will get attention as resources permit.
+[[file a bug report](https://github.com/nosqlbench/nosqlbench/issues/new?labels=bug)] .
+NoSQLBench is actively used within DataStax, and verified bugs will get attention as resources permit.
 We appreciate all feedback, no matter how detailed.
 However, bug reports which are more detailed, or which include steps to reproduce any issues will get attention first.

 ## Feature Requests

-If you would like to see something in nosqlbench that is not there yet,please [[submit a feature request](https://github.com/nosqlbench/nosqlbench/issues/new?labels=feature)] .
+If you would like to see something in NoSQLBench that is not there yet,please [[submit a feature request](https://github.com/nosqlbench/nosqlbench/issues/new?labels=feature)] .

 ## Documentation Requests

-If you would like to see a specific nosqlbench or testing topic added to the guidebook, please [[request docs content](https://github.com/nosqlbench/nosqlbench/issues/new?labels=docs)] .
+If you would like to see a specific NoSQLBench or testing topic added to the guidebook, please [[request docs content](https://github.com/nosqlbench/nosqlbench/issues/new?labels=docs)] .